MazinCE/Veecom/README.md

 	When the hld pin is asserted the CPU sets the hlda signal if it's not currently executing any memory related instruction.

-	The pipelined version implements the classical 5-Stage RISC pipeline [IF,ID,EX,MA,WB] and supports hazard detection and operand forwarding.
+	The pipelined version implements the classical 5-Stage RISC pipeline [IF, ID, EX, MA, WB] and supports hazard detection and operand forwarding.

 ### Single-Cycle